holunda-io/camel-zeebe-legacy/README.md

 **api**

 Commands and events that are used for remote communication.
-These will not rely on zeebe, they can be used as regular POJOs.
+These don't not rely on Zeebe API and can be used as regular POJOs.
-Use these to implement a remote worker that subscribes to a message-channel, works on TaskEvents and sends back TaskCommands.
+Use these to implement a remote worker that subscribes to a message-channel, works on `TaskEvent`s and sends back `TaskCommand`s.

 **core**

-This provides the needed Apache Camel component and allows implementing subscriptions that forward events to some message channel supported by Apache Camel (so in fact: every one).
+This provides the Apache Camel component and allows implementing subscriptions that forward Zeebe events to any message channel supported by Apache Camel (so in fact: every one) and send the results back to Zeebe.

 It was setup via Camel archetypes, using this syntax: